westwerk/contao-gulp-boilerplate/README.md

 `/files/theme/less/bootstrap.less`

-Imports the bootstra core files loaded throw bower but includes an own variables.less file from partials/
+Imports the bootstrap core files loaded through bower but includes a custom `variables.less` from `partials/`, so you can user `bower update` without losing your overwrites.

-`/files/theme/css/`

-Rendered css files

-`/files/theme/fonts/`

-(web)fonts

-`/files/theme/img/`

-Place for your images you use in your css file
+`/files/theme/{css,fonts,img}/`

+Compiled CSS files, fonts and a place for your images.